2 Day Ice Cave Tour | South Coast Waterfalls & Jokulsarlon Glacier Lagoon

-After stopping for some refreshments, you’ll continue through green pastures and imposing sand plains and lava fields, passing by Skaftafell Nature Reserve, a forested area of birch trees and many hiking trails.
+After stopping for some refreshments, you’ll continue through imposing sand plains and lava fields, passing by Skaftafell Nature Reserve, an area of many hiking trails and tracks.

 The highlight of this day will be Jökulsárlón glacier lagoon, a deep lake filled with huge chunks of glacial ice.
 Seals play among the blue-and-white ice while seabirds fly overhead.

 For your evening accommodation, you will stay at Hotel Höfn, arriving around dinner time - just in time to try the lobster in a town that is famous for langoustine!
 You’ll spend the evening looking for the Northern Lights if the Aurora forecast and cloud cover is right.

 During holiday seasons (e.g. Christmas and New Year), accommodation might be arranged at other locations in the southeast.
 Please refer to the accommodation section for more details.

 Today's journey will be dominated by the excitement of ice cave exploration.
 Good hiking shoes are essential, as it will take a few minutes' hike to reach the cave.
 You'll need to wear waterproof hiking shoes that cover your ankles to prevent your feet getting wet if there is a little meltwater.

 It is important when spending time in an ice cave to proceed with caution and heed the advice of your guide.
 Glaciers are truly spectacular, but it is not possible to visit without a specialized guide and the necessary equipment.